What is an ESA?

 The ESA program includes multiple layers of accountability:

-- ESA families are required to make purchases through an approved online marketplace or have to upload receipts for every single purchase.
+- ESA families make purchases through an approved online marketplace or have to upload receipts for every single purchase.
 No public school or district is financially scrutinized on a per-receipt basis.

 - ESA families must repay any funds used on non-approved expenses or risk being removed from the program or directed to the Attorney General’s office for investigation.